Engaging children in reading experiences presents infinite opportunities for developing language and emergent literacy skills.

 - So what do you think will happen, now the story is finished?

-Duke and Pearson (2002) argue that children can enhance their meaning making when they create mental images of what is being read, because “a visual display helps readers understand, organize, and remember some of those thousand words” (p.
+Duke and Pearson (2002) argue that children can enhance their meaning making when they create mental images of what is being read, because “a visual display helps readers understand, organise, and remember some of those thousand words” (p.
 218).

 Encouraging children to visualise the text using their five senses can support their comprehension of the text.
 When being read to, using an illustrated text, children are already provided rich visual and verbal information.